eclipse-ee4j/starter/archetype/README.md

 If desired, you can easily use the Maven Archetype from a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).
 The generated starter code is simply Maven projects.
 You can easily load, explore and run the code in a Maven capable IDE such as [Eclipse](https://www.eclipse.org/ide).

 To run a specific version of the Archetype, including the locally installed development version, specify the `archetypeVersion` property.
+Note specifying the local catalog when running a locally installed Archetype.

 ```
-mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="2.8.0-SNAPSHOT"
+mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="2.8.0-SNAPSHOT" -DarchetypeCatalog="local"
 ```